ipython/ipython/docs/source/overview.rst

   :samp:`>>>` or :samp:`...` such as those from other python sessions or the standard Python documentation.

-* Flexible configuration system.
-It uses a configuration file which allows permanent setting of all command-line options, module loading, code and file execution.
+* Flexible :ref:`configuration system <config_overview>`.
+It uses a
+  configuration file which allows permanent setting of all command-line options, module loading, code and file execution.
 The system allows recursive file inclusion, so you can have a base file with defaults and layers which load other customizations for particular projects.

 * Embeddable.
 You can call IPython as a python shell inside your own python programs.
 This can be used both for debugging code or for